Search results for:

-If your analytics is telling you that your site gets a lot of direct traffic, there’s a good chance it can’t properly determine where the traffic is coming from.
-This is especially true if they’re supposedly visiting inner pages with long URLs.
-Do you really think they’re typing all that in manually to visit that page?
+If your analytics tell you that your site gets a lot of direct traffic, there's a good chance it can't correctly determine where the traffic is coming from.
+This is especially true if they're supposedly visiting inner pages with long URLs.
+Do you think they're typing all that in manually to visit that page?
 No.

-What’s really going on then?
-It’s something that was coined as Dark Social by Alexis Madrigal in an article on Atlantic.com back in 2012.
-And no, it has nothing to do with the scary “Dark Web”.
+What's going on then?
+It's coined as Dark Social by Alexis Madrigal in an article on Atlantic.com back in 2012.
+And no, it has nothing to do with the scary "Dark Web."

 What is Dark Social?

-Dark social refers to the copy/paste and sharing of links through private means, such as email, Facebook message, Skype, texts, etc. Most analytic programs can’t track visits that result from these types of shares and click throughs to your site.
+Dark social refers to copying/pasting and sharing links through private means, such as email, Facebook message, Skype, texts, etc. Most analytic programs can't track visits that result from these types of shares and click-throughs to your site.
 So instead, all this traffic gets categorized as direct traffic.

-And “all this traffic” is probably more than you’d think.
-In 2014, Media Post said about 70% of social sharing happened in dark social.
+And "all this traffic" is probably more than you'd think.
+In 2014, Media Post said about 70% of social sharing happened on dark social.
 However, that number has only continued to rise.
-Radium One recently revealed that as much as 84% of social sharing is now happening through private, dark social means.
+Radium One recently revealed that 84% of social sharing is now happening through private, dark social means.

 Dark sharing leads the way in many different niches and categories of sites.
 See the infographic at the bottom of this post!